7 min read

 If a lush green lawn is your goal, then you know how frustrating it is to be set back by thinned out or bare areas.
 You want to be able to step on a thick carpet of grass and get the full enjoyment out of your lawn.
 However, when there are patchy areas where grass isn’t growing in, it can detract from the overall look of the lawn, and therefore your level of enjoyment.

-If your lawn is not filling in the way you want it to, then you may suspect that you need to seed.
-What you may not know is which seeding method is best for your situation.
+If your lawn is not filling in the way you want it to, then you may suspect that you need to seed, but aren't sure how to plant grass seed.
+You may be wondering which seeding method is best for your situation.
 You want great results at a reasonable price—but you’re not sure which tactics will get you that.

 We know there are a lot of options when it comes to lawn seeding in Cincinnati, Dayton, OH, and Northern Kentucky.
 Understanding what they are will help you to weigh the options and choose what’s best for you.

-There are a variety of lawn seeding methods that you may have heard about.
+There are a variety of ways to plant grass seed.
 Let’s take a look at each in an effort to better understand what it offers and whether it might be the right fit for your lawn.

 After the new grade is established, grass seed is often broadcast over the surface with a coating of straw or erosion matting to help the new seed retain its moisture while germinating.
 If you have an existing lawn, chances are this method is going to be the most costly and not necessarily the best lawn seeding method for your lawn.